-Both approaches have certain limitations with the new blade cascade.
-The TWM approach can only be used within the stability limits where it is possible to maintain the controlled oscillation of all blades.
-In the AIC approach it is not good to include the influence of blades ± 2 because these are the first and last blades and the periodicity of the cascade is violated there.
-However, the stability curves evaluated from the AIC approach without blades ± 2 show very good agreement with the TWM approach, meaning that the blade cascade is in the range of classical flutter with attached flow and the linear superposition principle is valid.
+(a) TWM with 5 oscillating blades and AIC with 5 measured blades include the influence of blades $\pm 2$ because these are the first and last blades and the periodicity of the cascade is violated there.
+However, the stability curves evaluated from the AIC approach without blades $\pm 2$ show very good agreement with the TWM approach, meaning that the blade cascade is in the range of classical flutter with attached flow and the linear superposition principle is valid.
 Therefore, AIC can be used to evaluate the cascade stability.
 Using the AIC approach with only blade 0 oscillating, it is possible to achieve higher negative AOAs due to better resistance to self-excited flutter.
 In addition, the AIC approach makes it easier and quicker to obtain the stability curves, which may be useful for testing different blades in the future.